yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 The output of these high assurance boot procedures is often used as input to more complex verifications known as remote attestation procedures.

 If measurements before execution are not possible, static after-the-fact analysis is required, typically by examining artifacts.
-When best practices are followed, in such cases measurements (e.g., a hash or digests) are stored in a protected or shielded environment (e.g., TEEs or TPMs).
+When best practices are followed, measurements (e.g., a hash or digests) are stored in a protected or shielded environment (e.g., TEEs or TPMs).
 After finishing a boot sequence, these measurements about foundational firmware are retrieved after-the-fact from shielded locations and must be compared to reference values that are part of RIMs.
 A verifying system appraising the integrity of a boot sequence must identify, locate, retrieve, and authenticate corresponding RIMs.

-A consumer of published software wants:
+A consumer of published software wants to:

-- to easily identify sources for RIMs
+- easily identify sources for RIMs
-- to select appropriate RIMs and download them for the appraisal of measurements
+- select appropriate RIMs and download them for the appraisal of measurements
-- to be able to assure the authenticity, applicability, and freshness of RIMs over time
+- assure the authenticity, applicability, and freshness of RIMs over time

 There is no standardized way to:

 - identify, locate, retrieve and authenticate RIMs in a uniform fashion
-- to uniquely identify among multiple potential available RIMs (e.g., by age, source, signing authority, etc.)
+- uniquely identify and filter multiple potential available RIMs (e.g., by age, source, signing authority, etc.)
-- to store RIMs in a fashion that enables their usage in appraisal procedures years after they were created in a secure and believable fashion
+- store RIMs in a fashion that enables their usage in appraisal procedures years after they were created

-## Auditing of Software Product
+## Auditing of Software Products

 An organization has established procurement requirements and compliance policies for software use.
 In order to allow the acquisition and deployment of software in certain security domains of the organization, a check of software quality and characteristics must succeed.